FreeCAD/FreeCAD-documentation/wiki/Part_SectionCut.md

 By unchecking all **Cutting** options, the button **Refresh view** becomes active.
 When pressed, it takes a kind of a screenshot of the currently visible Part objects.
 This will be used when you check the next time a **Cutting** option.
 The refreshing is necessary when you switched the document.
 It is furthermore useful for assemblies, where you might want to hide some parts or later want to add them to the cut.
 In this case the refreshing recalculates the min/max values of the sliders and cut positions according to the currently visible object dimensions.

+If the option **Auto** in the color section is checked, the color of the cut objects will be taken.
+This only works if all cut objects have the same color or transparency.

-**Note:** For assemblies the sliders in the dialog are disabled.The reason is that a slider movement results in many cut operations is a short time.
+**Note:** For assemblies the sliders in the dialog are disabled (except the one for the transparency).
+The reason is that a slider movement results in many cut operations is a short time.
 For assemblies this quickly consumes all CPU power and the sticky slider movement is then no longer helpful.

 When you select a cut object in the tree view and then open the Section Cut dialog, the cut positions will be read into the dialog.

 ## Applications

 -   An important use case is that Section Cut creates real cuts, not hollow ones like the **[Clip Plane](Std_ToggleClipPlane.md)** feature.
 -   Section Cut is useful for assemblies to visualize for example the working principle of a device.
-You thereby might want to color all or certain cut faces using the **[Face Colors](Part_FaceColors.md)** tool.
+You thereby might want to color certain cut faces using the **[Face Colors](Part_FaceColors.md)** tool.
 To use the tool, switch to the Part or PartDesign workbench, right-click on the cut object in the tree view and select in the context menu **Set colors**.
 -   The limitation that only parts can be cut that don\'t intersect each other, see below, can be used as collision test.
 -   The Section Cut feature can be used for technical drawings to highlight certain areas or to be able to draw in dimensions.
 The image below shows an example where the [TechDraw](TechDraw_Workbench.md) features [ActiveView](TechDraw_ActiveView.md) and [View](TechDraw_View.md) are used.